ArchLars/midisynthd/README.md

 ## 🎵 Overview

 `midisynthd` is a lightweight, system-level MIDI synthesizer daemon that provides General MIDI playback on Linux systems.
-It runs as a background service and exposes itself as an ALSA sequencer device, allowing any application that can send MIDI to an ALSA sequencer to be heard through a global synthesizer.
+It runs as a background service and exposes itself as a sequencer device, allowing any application that can send MIDI to an sequencer to be heard through a global synthesizer.

 ### Why midisynthd?